 Section 2.
 The Section shall conduct its affairs in conformity with the Bylaws of the American Association of Law Libraries.

-Membership shall be open to any AALL member requesting affiliation with the State, Court and County Law Libraries Special Interest Section as provided in the AALL Bylaws.
+Membership shall be open to any AALL member requesting affiliation with the Government Law Libraries Special Interest Section as provided in the AALL Bylaws.
 Membership shall be renewable each year.

 Section 1.
-There shall be an annual meeting of the Section held in connection with or during the annual meeting of AALL.
-The scheduling of the annual meeting during the annual meeting of AALL shall be cleared with the annual meeting program chair, or as otherwise provided in the American Association of Law Libraries SIS Handbook.
+There shall be an annual meeting of the Section held in connection with or during the annual meeting of AALL, as provided in the American Association of Law Libraries SIS Handbook.

 Section 2.
 Special meetings may be called by the Chair or the Executive Committee.

 Section 3.
 Meetings shall be open to all members of the Association (AALL), but no person may vote in any meeting who is not a Section member in good standing.

 Section 4.
 The quorum for all voting shall be thirty (30) members present.